Back to Blogs

 How Industry 4.0 is shaping the recruitment industry

-• Publish Date: Posted about 7 years ago
+• Publish Date: Posted over 7 years ago

 The Fourth Industrial Revolution, better known as Industry 4.0, now affects virtually every industrial sector around the globe and has begun to radically transform business operations.
 This unprecedented digital transformation has brought challenges and opportunities, including in terms of the sourcing and retention of key technical personnel and senior executives who can effectively manage change.
 Monroe Consulting Group Malaysia executive recruitment consultants Sarah Ariff and Avinash Kumar, both qualified engineers, share their views on automation and data exchange in manufacturing technologies, and the new approaches companies must consider to recruit key talent.